-In 2004, the Adopt-A-Highway program was expanded to include corporate sponsorships for litter removal on Front Range highways.
+The Adopt-A-Highway program also includes corporate sponsorships for litter removal on Front Range highways.
 The program includes approximately 383 miles of highway and allows the program contractor to erect signs recognizing a corporation's financial contribution for litter removal.
 In exchange, the contractor will provide removal services on that sponsored segment of highway, typically once or twice a month.
-Contact Karrie Jones at 800-530-7168.
+Contact Scott Shinedling at 800-200-0003 extension 302.